 Here's a video below that talks about how this is done.
 There's even a food executive who left the processed food industry because of the lack of ethics.

+What is processed food before it's packaged?
 The processed food you're seeing on the supermarket shelves originally came from

 food, but after chemical processing and heavy machinery, it's created into something entirely different.
 Michael Pollan, author of In Defense of Food calls it food-like substances.